Abdominal ultrasound

 Appendicitis

-We are frequently asked to confirm or exclude appendicitis in patients with abdominal pain.
-The appendix is located in the right lower abdomen, usually has a diameter of less than 7 mm and is compressible.
-When the appendix is infected, the diameter will increase and the appendix will no longer be compressible.
-There will also be fatty infiltration around the inflamed appendix and increased flow will be visible around the appendix using color Doppler.
-There may also be a trace of free fluid (fig. 46).
+The appendix is located in the right lower abdomen and typically has a diameter of less than 7 mm, making it compressible.
+When the appendix becomes infected, its diameter increases, and it loses its compressibility.
+Additionally, there may be fatty infiltration surrounding the inflamed appendix, and increased blood flow can be detected around or within the wall of the appendix using color Doppler imaging.
+It is also possible to observe a trace of free fluid in the area (see Fig. 46).

 Interested?